Most Dangerous Coding Errors from CWE (Common Weakness Enumeration)

 When software permits read or write operations on memory located outside of an allocated range, an attacker may be able to access/modify sensitive information, cause the system to crash, alter the intended control flow, or execute arbitrary code.

 This should not be an issue with managed .Net code unless you are dealing with legacy COM applications or are using the unsafe keyword to perform pointer operations.
-In other environments, which are unmanaged, such as C or PHP this is a high-risk issue.
+This is a high-risk issue in other unmanaged environments, such as C or PHP.

 CWE-642:External Control of Critical State Data

-If an attacker can modify the state information without detection, then it could be used to perform unauthorized actions or access unexpected resources, since the application programmer does not expect that the state can be changed.
+If an attacker can modify the state information without detection, it could be used to perform unauthorised actions or access unexpected resources since the application programmer does not expect the state to change.

-State information can be stored in various locations such as a cookie, in a hidden web form field, input parameter or argument, an environment variable, a database record, within a settings file, etc. All of these locations have the potential to be modified by an attacker.
-When this state information is used to control security or determine resource usage, then it may create vulnerability.
-For example, an application may perform authentication, and then save the state in an "authenticated=true" cookie.
-An attacker may simply create this cookie to bypass the authentication.
+State information can be stored in various locations, such as a cookie, in a hidden web form field, input parameter or argument, an environment variable, a database record, within a settings file, etc. All of these locations have the potential to be modified by an attacker.
+When this state information is used to control security or determine resource usage, it may create vulnerability.
+For example, an application may authenticate and save the state in an "authenticated=true" cookie.
+An attacker may create this cookie to bypass the authentication.

 CWE-73:External Control of File Name or Path

-The software allows user input to control or influence paths that are used in file system operations.
-This could allow an attacker to access or modify system files or other files that are critical to the application.
+The software allows user input to control or influence paths used in file system operations.
+This could allow attackers to access or modify system files or other files critical to the application.

 1. An attacker can specify a path used in an operation on the filesystem.